jmaneyrol69/js-quantities/README.md

 A TypeScript declaration file is published on [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/js-quantities).

-It could be installed with `npm install @types/js-quantities`.
+It can be installed with `npm install @types/js-quantities`.

 ## Contribute